XPOF Investors Have Opportunity to Lead Xponential Fitness, Inc. Securities Fraud Lawsuit

-LOS ANGELES, March 27, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Xponential Fitness, Inc. ("Xponential" or the "Company") (NYSE: XPOF).
+BENSALEM, Pa., April 3, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Xponential Fitness, Inc. ("Xponential" or the "Company") (NYSE: XPOF).

 Class Period: July 26, 2021 – December 7, 2023